Airbus A380: Orders and deliveries

 In June 2017, Emirates had 48 orders outstanding, but due to lack of space in Dubai Airport, it deferred 12 deliveries by one year and would not take any in 2019–20 before replacing its early airliners from 2021.
 There were open production slots in 2019, and Airbus reduced its production rate in 2017–2018 at 12 per year.
-The real backlog is much smaller than the official 107 with 47 uncertain orders: 20 commitments for the A380-specialized lessor Amedeo which commits to production only once aircraft are placed, eight for Qantas which wants to keep its fleet at 12, six for Virgin Atlantic which does not want them any more and three ex Transaero for finance vehicle Air Accord.
+The real backlog is much smaller than the official 107 with 47 uncertain orders: 20 commitments for the A380-specialized lessor Amedeo which commits to production only once aircraft are placed, 8 for Qantas which wants to keep its fleet at 12, 6 for Virgin Atlantic which does not want them any more and 3 ex Transaero for finance vehicle Air Accord.

 At its 100th delivery ceremony, Emirates CEO Ahmed bin Saeed Al Maktoum was hoping to order new A380s at the November 2017 Dubai Air Show.
 Emirates does not need the small front staircase and eleven-abreast economy of the A380plus concept, but wants Airbus to commit to continue production for at least 10 years.

 On 18 January 2018, Airbus secured a preliminary agreement from Emirates for up to 36 A380s, to be delivered from 2020, valued at $16 billion at list prices.
 The contract was signed in February 2018, comprising a firm order for 20 A380s and options on 16 more.

 In early 2019, Airbus confirmed it was in discussions with Emirates over its A380 contract.
 If the A380's only stable client were to drop the type, Airbus could cease production of the superjumbo.
 Emirates was at odds with Rolls-Royce over shortfalls in fuel savings from the Trent 900s, and could switch its order for 36 A380s to the smaller A350.
 The A350 could also replace its provisional order for 40 Boeing 787-10s, placed in 2017, as engine margins on the 787 are insufficient for the hot Dubai weather.

 On 14 February 2019, Emirates decided to cancel its order for 39 planes, opting to replace them with A350s and A330neos.
 Airbus stated that this cancellation would bring the A380's production to an end when the last unfilled orders are delivered in 2021.

 On 21 March 2019, All Nippon Airways received its first of three A380s painted with the Sea Turtle livery.
-Called the ANA Blue, this A380 will be used for 3 flights a week, going from Tokyo to Honolulu and back.
+Called the ANA Blue, this A380 will be used for three flights a week, going from Tokyo to Honolulu and back.

-In October 2021, Emirates announced it would receive its final three A380s to be delivered with the last aircraft in December 2021, thus ending production of the A380.
+In October 2021, Emirates announced it would receive its final three A380s to be delivered with the last aircraft in December 2021, ending production of the A380.